Gudbrandr/RouteChecker/README.md

 * Start by processing the route with the dike, pole, rail and wall reports turned off.
 * Correct the errors and warnings that aren't related to these elements.
 * Turn on one of the additional reports (dike, pole, rail, wall) and reprocess the route.
-* Work through the errors until there are no more.
+* Work through the report until there are no more errors, using the information entries to help you track where the problems occur.
 * Turn off the report you've been working on and select another.
-* Work through the new report until there are no more errors, using the information entries to help you track where the problems occur.
+* Work through the new report until there are no more errors.
 * Continue in this fashion until you've cleared all four reports.
 * Turn on all four reports and check that there are no errors or warnings reported.
+* If any errors are reported, return to step three and work through the process again.
-* Finally, convert the route to CSV if you wish.
+* If you started with an RW route, you can now convert the route to CSV if you wish.

 ## Example